wdowling/wdowling.github.io/_posts/2015-11-03-Building-an-illumos-based-workstation.md

     }

 You can proceed to connect using a VNC client to 192.168.1.2 on port 36412 and follow the OmniOS installation.
-Once complete the final step before proceeding with the [OmniOS post-install steps](http://omnios.omniti.com/wiki.php/GeneralAdministration) is to revert the disk driver from ide to virtio.
+Once complete the final task before proceeding with the [OmniOS post-install steps](http://omnios.omniti.com/wiki.php/GeneralAdministration) is to revert the disk driver from ide to virtio.